pForest: In-Network Inference with Random Forests: overview

-Because programmable network devices do not support dynamic memory management per se, \system applies a sophisticated encoding technique to encode different features in one register and thereby overcomes this limitation.
-The high-level concept is that it reduces the precision of feature values, concatenates all features in one bitstring, and stores the position of each feature value in a register.
+Furthermore, \system maximizes memory efficiency by dynamically allocating memory for required features, circumventing the fact that programmable network devices do not support dynamic memory management per se.
+In order to overcome this limitation, \system applies a sophisticated encoding technique to store different features in a single register.
+On a high level, it reduces the precision (\ie bit-width) of feature values, concatenates all features to one bitstring, and stores the feature positions in a register.

-\system implements the decision trees of the random forest as sequences of match\&action tables, where each table contains the nodes of one stage.
-This allows to leverage the pipeline architecture of programmable network devices and to apply all decision trees in parallel.
+\myitem{Runtime inference in the data plane} At runtime, there are again two opposing objectives.
+The goal is to classify flows as early as possible, while maximizing the classification score.
+In practice, there is no ground truth available, and thus the prediction score can not be computed at runtime.
+Instead, we take the prediction \emph{certainty} as a proxy.
+It is available at the same time as the prediction.

+\startsquarepar Similar to before, these objectives are opposed to each other: Waiting for additional packets decreases classification speed, yet can increase the classification certainty, as more information becomes available.
+Thus, \system requires the operator to provide a certainty threshold $\tau_c$, again turning one objective into a constraint.
+A subflow is only classified if the classification certainty is above \stopsquarepar

-Finally, \system aggregates the labels and certainty scores of all individual trees to a final label and certainty score of the flow.
-As long as the certainty score is below a given value, \system continues to track the flow and to apply the corresponding models.
-As soon as the certainty is high enough, \system fixes the label and does no longer track the flow in order to free up memory for analyzing other flows.
+$\tau_c$, otherwise \system waits for additional packets.
+As long as the certainty score is below a given value, \system continues to track the flow, storing intermediate results such as averages in memory.
+As soon as the certainty exceeds $\tau_c$, the classification label is accepted, memory freed, and the flow is no longer tracked.

+For example, assume that \system has trained three $\RF$s and compiled them to the data plane: $\RF_3,\ \RF_5,\ \RF_{10}$, trained on $\Flowset[:3],\ \Flowset[:5],\ \Flowset[:10]$ respectively, and the operator has chosen $\tau_c = 0.9$.
+Now, packets of a single flow arrive.
+At packet 3, $\RF_3$ computes a candidate label for the flow, and returns a certainty of $0.8$ for this label.
+Hence, the label is not accepted and \system keeps tracking the flow.
+At packet 5, $\RF_5$ computes the next candidate label with a certainty of $0.91$, thus exceeding $\tau_c$.
+Therefore, \system accepts the label.
+This highlights the trade-off between speed and certainty: Had $\tau_c$ been $0.75$, the label would already have been accepted at packet 3.